By using this site, you agree to the Privacy Policy and Terms of Use.

 Based on typical regulatory timelines, widespread availability likely remains 5-10 years away, pending successful completion of larger phase II and III trials.
 The FDA’s regenerative medicine designation may accelerate this timeline if safety and efficacy are confirmed.

-The BioVAT-HF results represent a significant milestone in regenerative cardiac medicine, potentially opening new treatment avenues for patients with heart failure.
+The BioVAT-HF results represent a significant milestone in regenerative cardiac medicine, potentially opening new treatment avenues for the estimated 6.2 million Americans living with heart failure.
 As larger trials commence, the medical community will closely monitor whether these promising early results translate into a transformative therapy for patients with limited options.

 Source: Heart patch engineered from stem cells revved up weakened hearts